Beefing up on Big Willy's best.

 Romeo and Juliet is one of Shakespeare's most famous plays.
 In this unit, we will explore the passionate love between Romeo and Juliet, the feud between their families, and the tragic end of the star-crossed lovers.

 Unit 2.
 Othello

 Being a tragedy, Othello doesn't end in hearts and flowers and rainbows and unicorns.
-It ends in death and destruction and a one-way trip to crazy town.
-But it's all about the journey, not the destination, so we will take the time to explore the play's themes of love, jealousy, betrayal, and trust that come up along the way.
+It ends in death and destruction and a one-way trip to Guiltville, but it's all about the journey, not the destination.
+So we will take the time to explore the play's themes of love, jealousy, betrayal, and trust that come up along the way.

 Unit 3.
 A Midsummer Night's Dream

 Love in Shakespeare is never easy.
 But by the end of this unit, you should have a better idea of how it works in our man's plays.

 Unit 4.
 Hamlet

 In this unit, we'll cozy up to our main man Hamlet and figure out what makes him tick.
 We'll also dig into the themes and literary techniques of the play so we can see the master (that would be Shakespeare) at work.